LikeCoin (LIKE) Market Capitalization Achieves $7.98 Million

-LikeCoin (CURRENCY:LIKE) traded up 0.2% against the dollar during the 1 day period ending at 8:00 AM E.T. on March 7th.
-LikeCoin has a market cap of $7.98 million and approximately $787.00 worth of LikeCoin was traded on exchanges in the last day.
-During the last seven days, LikeCoin has traded 12.9% lower against the dollar.
-One LikeCoin token can currently be bought for $0.0083 or 0.00000016 BTC on major exchanges.
+LikeCoin (CURRENCY:LIKE) traded 0.2% higher against the US dollar during the 1 day period ending at 8:00 AM ET on March 7th.
+Over the last seven days, LikeCoin has traded down 12.9% against the US dollar.
+One LikeCoin token can now be purchased for $0.0083 or 0.00000016 BTC on cryptocurrency exchanges.
+LikeCoin has a market cap of $7.98 million and $787.00 worth of LikeCoin was traded on exchanges in the last day.

 - Chainlink (LINK) traded up 4.3% against the dollar and now trades at $28.20 or 0.00055578 BTC.